google/link022/agent/README.md

 ### Download certificates
 Download sample certificates from [the demo directory](../demo/cert/server/).
 Or you can use your own cert.
+Sample commands to generate certificates can be found [here](../demo/cert/generate_cert.sh).

 ### Configuring network interfaces of device
 Editing the file /etc/network/interfaces on device.